 An increase in the council tax base has financial implications for precepting authorities as their income from a given level of Band D council tax is increased.
-At the 2021/22 council tax levels, an increase in the tax base of 1,684.00 Band D equivalents results in increases in council tax income of: Suffolk County Council £2.353m; Suffolk Police and Crime Commissioner £400k; and East Suffolk Council £288k.
+At the 2022/23 council tax levels, an increase in the tax base of 1,317.49 Band D equivalents results in increases in council tax income of: Suffolk County Council £1.896m; Suffolk Police and Crime Commissioner £326k; and East Suffolk Council £232k.

 For town and parish councils, an increase in the tax base means that if the parish kept its precept the same as last year, it would see a reduction in the parish element of the council tax.
-However, the fact that growth in the number of properties and LCTRS reliefs are not evenly spread across the district means that some parishes have seen decreases

-in their tax base, whilst others have seen increases greater than the overall increase of 1.93%.
+However, the fact that growth in the number of properties and LCTRS reliefs are not evenly spread across the district means that some parishes have seen decreases in their tax base, whilst others have seen increases greater than the overall increase of

+1.48%.
+There have also been some boundary changes that have has a relatively small impact on a number of parishes.

-Human Resources: Human Resources:
+Human Resources:

-None arising directly f rom this report.

 ICT:

-None arising directly f rom this report.

 Legal:

 Approving a council tax base for the purposes of tax setting is a legal requirement in accordance with the Local Authorities (Calculation of Council Tax Base) Regulations 1992.

 Risk:

-None arising directly from this report.
+External Consultees:

-External Consultees: There is no formal requirement to consult on setting of the council tax base.
-All towns and parishes were written to in October informing them of their individual tax base, outlining the implications for their own precepts and tax levels, and requesting their precepts for 2022/23.
+There is no formal requirement to consult on setting of the council tax base.
+All towns and parishes were written to at the start of November informing them of their individual tax base, outlining the implications for their own precepts and tax levels, and requesting their precepts for 2023/24.